LooVik/_CityGo_LBMG/README.md

 Mapbox SDK is uses in this project.

-This games require Unity Version fo 2018.4.19f1.
+This games require Unity Version of 2018.4.19f1.

 Playtesting with deviecs MUST download the build setting.
 (IOS/ Andriod)